-It is assumed that the candidate already has knowledge of the fundamental principles of insurance as covered in IF1 Insurance, legal and regulatory or equivalent examinations.
+It is assumed that the candidate already has the knowledge of the fundamental principles of insurance as covered in IF1 Insurance, legal and regulatory and Mo5/Po5 Insurance law or equivalent examinations.

-Summary of learning outcomes Number of questions in the examination 1.
-Know the main elements of aviation risk 4 2.
-Understand the main international and national measures impacting on aviation risk 9 3.
-Understand the scope of cover under the main and related classes of aviation insurance 11 4.
-Understand the market practices of aviation insurance 6 5.
-Understand risk assessment and underwriting of aviation insurance 9 6.
-Understand claims investigation, handling and settlement procedures in aviation insurance 7 7.
-Understand key aspects of space insurance 4
+Summary of learning outcomes

+- 1. Know the main elements of aviation risk. - 2.
+Understand the main international and national measures impacting on aviation risk. - 3.
+Understand the scope of cover under the main and related classes of aviation insurance. - 4.
+Understand the market practices of aviation insurance. - 5.
+Understand risk assessment and underwriting of aviation insurance. - 6.
+Understand claims investigation, handling and settlement procedures in aviation insurance. - 7.
+Understand key aspects of space insurance.